-Through Banco Azteca's "Aprende y Crece" program, more than 60 million people in Mexico and Latin America have benefited since 2015, being the only educational program certified by the Ministry of Public Education in Mexico and the Mexican Ministry of Labor and Social Security, the Mexican National Commission for the Protection and Defense of Users of Financial Services and the Banco del Bienestar.
+Through Banco Azteca's "Learn and Grow" program, we have benefited more than 60 million people in Mexico and Latin America since 2015, being the only educational program certified by the Ministry of Public Education in Mexico and the Mexican Ministry of Labor and Social Security, the Mexican National Commission for the Protection and Defense of Users of Financial Services, and the Banco del Bienestar.
+In 2022, we will benefit a total of 352,416 people.